ibm-cloud-docs/hardware-firewall-shared/configuring-firewall.md

 {:tip: .tip}
 {:download: .download}

-# Configure the Firewall
+# Configuring the Hardware Firewall (Shared)

 Configuring the firewall is as simple as creating a set of rules to allow access to certain IP addresses/ports from specific internet addresses while denying traffic from other sources.

 ## Adding a Firewall to a Server

-To add a firewall to a server, follow the steps in [Getting Started](getting-started.html).
-If you receive an error, see the [Known Limitations](known-limitations.html) and/or contact SoftLayer support.
+To add a firewall to a server, follow the steps in [Getting Started](/docs/infrastructure/hardware-firewall-shared?topic=hardware-firewall-shared-getting-started-with-hardware-firewall-shared).
+If you receive an error, see the [Known Limitations](/docs/infrastructure/hardware-firewall-shared?topic=hardware-firewall-shared-known-limitations-with-hardware-firewall-shared-) and/or contact SoftLayer support.

 ## Editing Rules